kaapana/kaapana/docs/source/development_guide.rst

 Step 1: Provide an empty base image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Kaapana every component is provided inside a docker container.
-To develop an algorithm within the kaapana instance we have to provide a container, to start with.
+To develop an algorithm within the Kaapana instance we have to provide a container, to start with.
 Since we
 provide our algorithm as a python implementation of a DAG (see: :ref:`Write your first own DAG`), we start with a minimal python image:

 .. code-block:: docker